No recent searches!

 Formation of Glacial Lakes

 The rapid formation of glacial lakes due to climate change is a critical concern for the sustainability and safety of mountain expeditions in Nepal.
 As glaciers retreat, they often leave behind significant amounts of meltwater that accumulates in depressions on the landscape, forming glacial lakes.
-Luxury Holidays Nepal is acutely aware of the challenges and risks these emerging lakes pose to climbers, local communities, and the overall integrity of the Himalayan ecosystem.
+We are acutely aware of the challenges and risks these emerging lakes pose to climbers, local communities, and the overall integrity of the Himalayan ecosystem.

 [block](12, 13)